magnet/metered-rs/README.md

 This works by first annotating the `impl` block with the `metered` annotation and specifying the name Metered should give to the metric registry (here `BizMetrics`).
 Later, Metered will assume the expression to access that repository is `self.metrics`, hence we need a `metrics` field with the `BizMetrics` type in `Biz`.
 It would be possible to use another field name by specificying another registry expression, such as `#[metered(registry = BizMetrics, registry_expr = self.my_custom_metrics)]`.

-Then, we must annotate which methods we wish to measure using the `measure` attribute, and specifying the metrics we wish to apply: the metrics here are simply types of structures implementing the `Metric` trait, and you can define your own.
+Then, we must annotate which methods we wish to measure using the `measure` attribute, specifying the metrics we wish to apply: the metrics here are simply types of structures implementing the `Metric` trait, and you can define your own.
 Since there is no magic, we must ensure `self.metrics` can be accessed, and this will only work on methods with a `&self` or `&mut self` receiver.

 Let's look at `biz`'s code a second: it's a blocking method that returns after between 0 and 200ms, using `rand::random`.
 Since `random` has a random distribution, we can expect the mean sleep time to be around 100ms.
 That would mean around 10 calls per second per thread.